reinhart1010/nix/docs/en/common/dircolors.md

 - Output commands to set LS_COLOR using default colors:

 `dircolors`

+- Display each filetype with the color they would appear in `ls`:

+`dircolors --print-ls-colors`

 - Output commands to set LS_COLOR using colors from a file: